 - File System, how OS store and allocate files and folders, and how they keep a track of it

 - Virtual Machines, how can you run 2 OS on the same hardware?
-How does Docker run images on an OS?
-How can you run a Linux instance in a virtualbox?
+How does Docker run containers on an OS?
+How can you run a Linux instance in a virtualbox

 - Networks and Distributed Systems, how and which OS treat network interfaces